The process by which a person comes to support extremism and terrorism

 A violent action against people or property, designed to create fear and advance a political, religious or ideological cause

-Ideology - A set of beliefs
+Ideology is a set of beliefs

 How does PREVENT work?